Skip to main content

 From cargo ship to tour boat

-Kommandøren is a Baltic Ketch, originally built for cargo shipping.
+Kommandøren is a Baltic ketch, originally built for cargo shipping.
 She had a load capacity of 49 tonnes and was once part of the merchant fleet along the Danish coast.
 Today, Kommandøren no longer sails with cargo, but with passengers as a tour boat.
 She has participated in numerous maritime festivals and has been based in the UK since 2010.

 Gallery